Charles Winnans Cox

 Charles Winnans Cox (July 7, 1882 - March 28, 1958) was a politician and timber contractor in Ontario, Canada.
 He was a Liberal member of the Legislative Assembly of Ontario representing the riding of Port Arthur from 1934 to 1943 and the riding of Fort William from 1948 to 1951.
 He was a member of Mitchell Hepburn's cabinet from 1936 to 1937.
 He also served as mayor of Port Arthur, Ontario from 1934 to 1948 and again in 1952.

 Background

 He was born on a farm in Westminster Township, Middlesex County, Ontario and worked as a farm and ranch hand near Nanton, Alberta.
-In about 1908 he moved to Port Arthur, Ontario.
+In about 1908 he moved to Port Arthur, Ontario where he married Johanna Bengston 4 June 1910.
 He became one of the largest timber contractors in the Thunder Bay region, then branched into general contracting.
+Forest historian Mark Kuhlberg has investigated aspects of Cox's role in the shady nature of forest exploitation in twentieth-century Ontario, particularly cutting timber on Indian reserve land at Gull Bay First Nation and Long Lac Reserve (see Long Lake 58 First Nation.

 Politics

 He was elected as a councillor of Port Arthur in 1932, and became mayor in 1934.
 He served as mayor until 1948, being re-elected for 15 years.

 A supporter of the Conservative Party while they were in power, he sought the Liberal nomination for Port Arthur riding for the June 1934 provincial election, and was elected to the Legislative Assembly of Ontario with 58.9% of the votes cast.
 Liberal Premier Mitchell Hepburn named him to cabinet as a minister without portfolio in December 1936.